shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/effectiveness-of-positive-feedback.md

 Staff do need _some_ corrective feedback.
 It only works, though, if they absorb it.
 Most people act like a camera; positive feedback opens the apperature a bit; corrective feedback closes it a lot.
 Make the camera receptive, remember to open the apperature.
 While people clearly differ in sensitivity, a ratio of 3:1 positive to corrective seems about right for most.

 **Use shaping**.
-Make the positive feedback relevant to incremental improvements at the goal.
+Make the positive feedback relevant and incremental.

-* Relevant: While teaching someone to swim, complement their swimming technique not their meal planning. _Good coordination of your legs and arms on that lap_ works better than _nice lunch you brought today_.
+* **Relevant**: While teaching someone to swim, praise the swimming technique. _Good coordination of legs and arms._
-* Incremental: With an ultimate goal of swimming laps, we first praise getting in the water, then we praise floating, then blowing bubbles, and we reinforce each along the way.
+* **Incremental**: First praise getting in the water, then we praise floating, then blowing bubbles, et cetera.

+Finally, good feedback has _specificity_ and _immediacy_.

 ---